Delivery versus payment: Operational perspective

 From an operational perspective DVP is a sale transaction of negotiable securities (in exchange for cash payment) that can be instructed to a settlement agent using SWIFT Message Type MT 543 (in the ISO15022 standard).
 Use of such standard message types is intended to reduce risk in the settlement of a financial transaction, and enable automatic processing.
 Ideally, title to an asset and payment are exchanged simultaneously.
-This may be possible in many cases such as in a central depository system such as the United States Depository Trust Corporation.
+This may be possible in many cases such as in a central depository system such as the United States Depository Trust & Clearing Corporation.

 Non-DvP

 Non-DvP settlement processes typically expose the parties to settlement risk.
 They are known by a variety of names, including free delivery, free of payment or FOP delivery, or in the United States, delivery versus free.
 FOP settlement involves delivery of the securities without a simultaneous transfer of funds – hence 'free of payment'.
 Funds may either be remitted by other, mutually agreed means, or payment may not be made at all.
 This is the case in the transfer of securities gifted or inherited, or, in a country retaining paper securities certificates, in the dematerialisation of such securities, by transfer FOP into the name of the electronic custodian, with beneficial ownership retained by the transferor.